 Characters still inside the building should notice a yellow glow coming from a crack in the reactor shell at the far end of the building.
-If they leave immediately, they take no further damage; but if they don't head for the door right after seeing the glow (even if they pause just to look at their toxyrad gauges) they take another 5 points of damage before escaping from the building.
+If they leave immediately, they take no further damage; but if they don't head for the door fight after seeing the glow (even if they pause just to look at their toxyrad gauges) they take another 5 points of damage before escaping from the building.

 Characters who still do not leave continue to take 5 points of damage per turn.
-After they loose 25 Stamina points, they become horribly nauseated.
+After they lose 25 Stamina points, they become horribly nauseated.
 If they leave then, they take 5 more points of damage before escaping.
-If they do not leave, damage e)
+If they do not leave, damage continues to accumulate until they die.